Proryanator/encoder-benchmark/README.md

 `./ebt -e h264_nvenc -s 4k-60.y4m -c -b 10 -m 100`

 When the tool detects that you've hit a `95` vmaf score, it will stop permuting.
-In the above example, the tool would stop permuting once it gets to `50Mb/s` since we know that's the point where you get visually lossless 4K@60 with H264_NVENC, and any higher amount of bitrate does not significantly improve quality and can actually reduce encoder performance.
+In the above example, the tool would stop permuting once it gets to `50Mb/s` because we know that's the point where you get visually lossless 4K@60 with H264_NVENC, and any higher amount of bitrate does not significantly improve quality and can actually reduce encoder performance.

+### Stopping the tool

+Kill the tool at any time by hitting `ctrl-c` in the terminal/console where the tool is running.

+### Viewing all supported options

+For a complete list of all command line arguments and what they mean, run:

+`./ebt -h`

 ---

 ## Discussion

-### What this benchmark can provide for you

-1) Determine what resolution/fps your specific system can encode in real-time with less guess work
-2) Permute over configured encoder settings to identify what settings maximize encoder real-time average fps
-3) Make use of quality scores to determine encoder setting & bitrate combinations that provides visually lossless quality
-4) Provide encoder settings in a copy-paste format, making it easy to apply them into OBS Studio/Sunshine
+A _lot_ of research has gone into the development of this tool, and some decisions were made along the way that might not be obvious to why some conclusions were drawn.
+See the various below sections for in-depth discussions around the tool.

 ### How to Interpret FPS Statistics